BenCos17/airplanesliveHA/AirplanesLiveHA/README.md

 1. **No aircraft showing**: Check your latitude/longitude coordinates and radius
 2. **MQTT connection issues**: Verify MQTT broker is running and credentials are correct
 3. **API errors**: Check the add-on logs for detailed error messages
+4. **Web interface not loading**: Ensure port 8000 is accessible and not blocked

 ### Logs